 Is it safe to use coconut oil for tanning?
 Experts answer

-According to Dr. Kim Harris, owner of Prescott Medical Aesthetics, “using coconut oil for tanning is definitely not advisable!
-It does not contain sufficient SPF to protect our skin against harmful UVA and UVB rays."
+The short answer is, no. "Using coconut oil for tanning is definitely not advisable!" says Dr. Kim Harris, owner of Prescott Medical Aesthetics.
+"It does not contain sufficient SPF to protect our skin against harmful UVA and UVB rays."

 As Dr. Harris explains, “Getting too much exposure to the sun without enough protection may cause premature aging, skin damage, hyperpigmentation, or worse, lead to skin cancer.”

 According to dermatologist and cosmetic surgeon Dr. Stefani Kappel, slathering on coconut oil is "not enough to protect the skin from the harmful effects of UV light, including DNA mutations and the breakdown of extracellular matrix proteins.
 Coconut oil also does not block the full UV spectrum but just small pieces of it.
 It should never be a substitute for sunscreen."